jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 # Summary

+Many Earth science applications require the discretization, parametrization and/or visualization of complex geological features in a 3D geometry in global or regional settings.
+A prime example are geodynamic models, which have to make assumptions about the Earth's thermal and chemical structure and the geometry of different features such as plates, subducted slabs, or mantle plumes.
+This structure is needed in instantaneous models, as model initial conditions, or to test different hypotheses and compare model predictions to observations.
+Other examples are the creation of an Earth velocity structure for seismic forward modeling and hypothesis-testing, or the visualization of tectonic features in structural geology.

-The geodynamic models can be divided in three broad classes.
-The first class are the simple synthetic models.
-This class which involve simplistic geometries for generic modeling and are easy to make and parameterize.
-These are good for simplified problems and benchmarks.
-The second class of models is the Data driven models.
-This class which consists of initial conditions (semi-)automatically derived from datasets like tomography.
-These are often used for instantaneous models.
-The third class of models are complex synthetic models.
-The case which blends complex 3D interpretation driven detailed geometrical features and thermal fields.
-This can be useful to parameterize instantaneous models or make setups for models starting in the past.
+Based on the complexity of their geometry, geodynamic models can be divided into three broad categories.
+The first category are simple synthetic models.
+These models involve simplistic geometries for generic modeling and are easy to make and parameterize.
+Because of their simplicity, this type of model is useful for simplified problems, scaling analyses and benchmarks.
+The second category of models are the data driven models.
+These models derive initial conditions (semi-)automatically from datasets such as a seismic tomography model or a fault database and are often used for instantaneous models.
+The third category of models are complex synthetic models.
+These global or regional models are often very detailed and blend complex 3D geometrical features, thermal and chemical structure.
+They can be useful to parameterize instantaneous models or to create initial conditions for models starting in the past (or using Earth's presumed present-day state to predict the future).

-The Geodynamic World Builder (GWB) has been designed to make the third case significantly easier, but can also be used to design simple synthetic models and several types of datasets are supported to be used to setup models in a way which aligns with the GWB design philosophies.
+The Geodynamic World Builder (GWB) has been designed to make the third case significantly easier, but can also be used to design simple synthetic models, and several types of datasets are supported to be used to setup models in a way which aligns with the GWB design philosophies.

 Besides setting up initial conditions for geodynamic models, the GWB can also be used to make detailed 3D visualizations of geologic and geodynamic settings.

 # Statement of need

-The increase in available computational resources and new numerical methods and infrastructure, has started to enable the creation of numerical models which closer resemble or mimic actual location on the Earth in 3D with a much finer resolution.
-This also means that setting up these more detailed regional or global models, becomes exponentially more difficult, both in 2D, but especially in 3D.
-Furthermore, to properly investigate these models, often many smaller and bigger changes to the model need to be tested, which requires a way to change these models quickly and easily.
-Although successful studies have been published, such model setups often have one or many of the following issues:
+The increase in available computational resources, infrastructure and new numerical methods over the last decades has allowed for the creation of complex numerical models that closely resemble specific locations on Earth using a 3D geometry and high resolution.
+However, the related increase in complexity has also made setting up these more detailed regional or global models exceedingly difficult, especially in three dimensions.
+Furthermore, investigating the model dynamics often requires testing different scenarios involving variations in model geometry, thermal or chemical structure, or other model assumptions.
+This highlights the need for changing the model setup in a way that is easy, efficient, and robust.
+Although successful studies have been published, such model setups often have one or many of the following disadvantages:

 1. Code is not readable (even hard for their developers)
 2. Code/initial conditions is/are not modifiable (even hard for their developers)